ererdi/demand-forecasting-project/README.md

 ## Goal

-The main goal was to build a forecasting model that can predict future sales based on historical data and external factors such as store info, promotions, oil prices, and holidays.
+The main goal is to build a forecasting model that predicts future sales using historical data and external factors such as store information, promotions, oil prices, and holidays.

 ---